betaflight/betaflight/docs/Telemetry.md

 FrSky telemetry is transmit only and just requires a single connection from the TX pin of a serial port to the RX pin on an FrSky telemetry receiver.

 FrSky telemetry signals are inverted.
-To connect a cleanflight capable board to an FrSKy receiver you have some options.
+To connect a INAV capable board to an FrSKy receiver you have some options.

 1. A hardware inverter - Built in to some flight controllers.
 2. Use software serial and enable frsky_inversion.